 One of the most important backpacking skills is learning how to take care of yourself if you have to hike in sustained rain.
 Foot care, campsite selection, thermoregulation, pacing, layering, cooking, hydration, packing, and gear selection are all factors in learning how to stay happy and healthy when you get covered in mud and soaked by rain.

-I can still remember the first long-distance backpacking trip where I had to contend with several days of heavy continuous rain and muddy trails.
-It was when I was hiking Vermont’s 272 mile Long Trail, euphemistically called the longest river in Vermont because it’s often ankle-deep in water.
-It was then I learned the most important lesson of the trail, that force of will can’t change reality.
+I remember the first long-distance backpacking trip where I had to contend with several days of heavy, continuous rain and muddy trails.
+It was when I was hiking Vermont’s 272-mile Long Trail, euphemistically called the longest river in Vermont because it’s often ankle-deep in water.
+It was then I learned the most important lesson of the trial: that the force of will can’t change reality.
 “It is what is it” became my mantra after I finished that trail, although I also learned a thing or two about how to cope with backpacking in the rain, which I relate below.

 Top Tips for Backpacking in the Rain